DataDog/hiring-engineers/answers.md

 ## Visualizing Data
 Utilize the Datadog API to create a Timeboard that contains:
 * Your custom metric scoped over your host.
-[Answer](/images/timeboard_mymetric.png)
 * Any metric from the Integration on your Database with the anomaly function applied.
-[Answer](/images/timeboard_anomaly.png)
 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.
-[Answer](/images/timeboard_mymetric_rollup.png)

 Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

-**Answer**: This is the timeboard, with all these 3 metrics, I did have one for each that you can view for each above.
-For the graph below, I used the log y scale to visualize these metrics a bit clearer because they have different scales.
-You can find this Dashboard here: https://app.datadoghq.com/dashboard/tr8-2j6-8wj/se-candidate-dashboard---via-api?from_ts=1591403007342&live=true&to_ts=1591406607342
+**Answer**: For the graph view below, I used the log y scale to visualize these metrics a bit clearer because they have different scales.
+Below is the link to the Dashboard, with all these 3 metrics: https://app.datadoghq.com/dashboard/tr8-2j6-8wj/se-candidate-dashboard---via-api?from_ts=1591403007342&live=true&to_ts=1591406607342

-Here’s the python script used to create this timeboard (API keys have been revmoved): https://gist.github.com/jbrache/bd59966d92de9c7aeb3dd15b7f9d197b
+Here’s the python script used to create this Dashboard (API keys have been revmoved): https://gist.github.com/jbrache/bd59966d92de9c7aeb3dd15b7f9d197b

 ![mymetric in Metrics Explorer](/images/timeboard_with_mymetric_mymetric-rollup_mysql-anomaly.png)